 R-squared is equivalent to saying that the car went 80% faster.
 That sounds a lot faster!
 However, it makes a huge difference whether the initial speed was 20 MPH or 90 MPH.
 The increased velocity based on the percentage can be either 16 MPH or 72 MPH, respectively.
 One is lame, and the other is very impressive.
 If you need to know exactly how much faster, the relative measure just isn’t going to tell you.

-The standard error of the regression is equivalent to telling you directly how many MPH faster the car is traveling.
+The residual standard error is equivalent to telling you directly how many MPH faster the car is traveling.
 The car went 72 MPH faster.
 Now that’s impressive!

 Let’s move on to how we can use these two goodness-of-fits measures in regression analysis.